novaprova/novaprova/doc/manual/building.rst

 ------------------

 Many C developers prefer to use GNU automake to build their projects.
-One good reason is that it's by far the easiest technique to build shared libraries in a cross-platform manner.
+One good reason is that it's a relatively easy way to build shared libraries in a cross-platform manner.
 NovaProva can be used to run tests in an automake-based project too.